Best early Black Friday deals 2024, according to a shopping expert

 What brands have started their Black Friday sales?

 While there’s still a few weeks to go until the main event, myriad brands and retailers are ramping up excitement by launching their Black Friday sales early.
 Boots was the first to kick off proceedings, with John Lewis and Argos closely behind.
-In the days since, Ao, Currys, Shark, Ninja, Oodie, Superdrug and Dyson have all followed suit.
-To be in-the-know as soon as more brands kick off their sales, make sure to follow along with our live blog.
+In the days since, Ao, Currys, Shark, Ninja, Oodie, Superdrug, Habitat and Dyson have all followed suit.
+Amazon is among the latest to join in, with the retailer launching its early Black Friday offers on 8 November 2024.
+To be in-the-know as soon as more brands kick off their sales, make sure to follow along with our liveblog.

 Voucher codes